 The very first citation in “The Plant Paradox” used to support the claim that egg yolks “dramatically” reduce cholesterol is both unrelated and contradictory to the claim.
 It’s unrelated because the study didn’t look at the effects of egg yolks on cholesterol, and it’s contradictory because it did find that eggs in general (the yolks and whites) raise cholesterol.

 I suggest reading the complete review written by Dr. T. Colin Campbell of all the false and misleading statements made in “The Plant Paradox.”
-This book is proof that publishes don’t review the books they publish for accuracy or legitimacy.
+This book is proof that publishers don’t review the books they publish for accuracy or legitimacy.

 Likewise, Dr. Pamela Popper wrote a review of the book, “Wheat Belly,” which blames grain consumption for all of America’s health woes.
 The author relies almost entirely on anecdotal (non-peer reviewed) evidence from his medical practice, as well as studies on celiac disease, to suggest everyone should avoid wheat.